marwendoukh/android-layouts-exam-solution/README.md

 # Android layouts exam solution
-I made a tutorial about Android layouts , and at the end of the tutorial I asked the visitor to test his skills by trying to develop this user interface
+I made a tutorial about Android layouts , and at the end of the tutorial I asked the visitors to test their skills by trying to develop this user interface

 ![alt Android layouts exam](https://marwendoukh.files.wordpress.com/2017/02/test-your-skills.png?w=300&h=500)